-The Director, Campus Safety manages a portfolio that includes the Special Constable Service, led by the Assistant Director, Campus Safety.
+The Director, Campus Safety manages a portfolio that includes the Special Constable Service, Operations and the Community Liaison & Support Team led by Assistant Directors.
 Non-Sworn services include Security Guard Services, Call Centre and Security Systems and Access.
 They are not part of the special constable operation and no report is made for their activity.